SvOlli/USB2Amiga/Build_CDTV.md

  A5 | DB9 Pin 6 | optional joystick to CDTV interface (untested)
 GND | DB9 Pin 8 | optional joystick to CDTV interface (untested)

-Pull these signals through a level shifter with LV# on Arduino side and HV# on CDTV side.
+Pull the non-joystick signals through a level shifter with LV# on Arduino side and HV# on CDTV side.
 The pins 2, 3 and 6 match the layout of the typical 4-bit level shifters, where the pins in the center are used for GND and refence voltage.
+The joystick interface is purely passive, so there is no need for level shifting.
+This also means that the CD32 gamepad will not work properly.

 Also connect +5V from only one of the ports to RAW on the Arduino Pro Mini and HV on the level shifter.
 The +5V from the 5-pin connector (labeled "K/B")